Interpolation¶

 Note

-The recommended way to specify the source expression is UFL.
+The source expression can be any UFL expression with the correct shape.
 UFL produces clear error messages in case of syntax or type errors, yet UFL expressions have good run-time performance, since they are translated to C interpolation kernels using TSFC technology.
 Moreover, UFL offers a rich language for describing expressions, including:

 Here is an example demonstrating some of these features: